 Name: Tutor Group:

 Part A (See Guidance on P5)

-Choice 1 - First Language (alr eady chosen at the end of Year 7)
+Choice 1 - First Language (already chosen at the end of Ye ear 7)

-Choice 2 - Geography/History :
+Choice 2 - Geography/History:

 Choice 3:

 Reserve Choice:

 Part B

-If you would like to be consid dered for alternative options choices please complete Part B
+If you would like to be considered for alternative options s choices please complete Part B

 below.
-You must still complet e Part A in full, according to the guidelines.
+You must still complete Part A in full, according to the guidelines.

 Choice 2:

 Choice 3:

-Reason for choosing these su bjects:
+Reason for choosing these subjects:

-Appointment with Mrs Armstro ong: Date/Time:
+Appointment with Mrs Armstrong: Date/Time:

 Comments by SAA:

+Parental Consent:

-Parental Consent: I confirm that I would like my son
+I confirm that I would like my son

-nsidered for the above combination of subjects.
+in formto be considered for the above comb pination of subjects.

-Parent/Guardian
+Signed: Parent/Guard dian

-ent is subject to your son's choice of subjects fitting into the
+Please note that any agreement is subject to your son's chosen option blocks. choice of subjects fitting into the